 9. Use Colored Fonts

-Experimenting with colored fonts is a comparatively newer trend and is most likely to stay in 2019.
+Experimenting with colored fonts is a comparatively newer trend and is most likely to stay.

 One of the best examples of colored fonts is one of the most recognizable logos in the world, Google.